christian-schw/cicd-practice/README.md

 ## What I have done as part of the project

-### Setup of GitHub Actions and creation of workflow YAML file
+### Task 1 - Setup of GitHub Actions and implement a workflow
 First implemented the setup for GitHub Actions: The creation of a .github/workflows folder with a workflow YML file.<br>
 The name of the workflow as well as the events, the job and the runner including the container were defined.<br>